mkondratek/git-machete-blog-post/blog.md

 We are doing our best to provide new features and quickly react to the users' feedback.
 We are responding to the new issues and ideas.

-The feature that we are definitely aiming for now is the traverse functionality which would allow you to interactively go through the whole branch layout tree and apply necessary actions (rebases, pushes, etc.) in order to get every branch in syncs.
+The feature that we are definitely aiming for now is the semi-automatic traversal functionality which would allow you to interactively go through the whole branch layout tree and apply necessary actions (rebases, pushes, etc.) in order to get every branch in syncs.